 Too many women are being asked to spend significant sums on functional testing panels that, in truth, add little to clinical decision-making.
 The real gold lies in knowing how to use serum pathology intelligently — understanding what to test, when to test it, how to interpret results in the context of each woman's individual presentation, and crucially, what the patterns are actually telling you.

-Part two cuts through the noise on testing: where gold-standard NHS pathology outperforms functional alternatives, where nutrigenomic testing genuinely adds clinical value, and how to build a sequenced, proportionate testing strategy.
+Part Two cuts through the noise on testing strategy — where gold-standard NHS pathology outperforms functional alternatives, where nutrigenomic testing genuinely adds clinical value, and how to build a sequenced, proportionate approach you can stand behind.
+The same forensic rigour applied to the science is applied here: where the evidence holds, where it doesn't, and how to construct a clinical strategy that serves your patient rather than your curiosity.

 You will leave with: